El Salvador's Sea Turtles

-El Salvador is the smallest smallest country in Central America.
-Its coastline sits on the Pacific Ocean with four species of sea turtles with hawksbills, olive ridleys, leatherbacks, and greens nesting on its beaches or foraging in its waters.
-Of particular importance is Jiquilisco Bay, a nesting area for the critically endangered hawksbill, one of only two major beaches in the entire Eastern Pacific.
-The other is in Nicaragua.
+El Salvador is the smallest country in Central America.
+Its Pacific coastline has beaches where four species of sea turtles - hawksbills, olive ridleys, leatherbacks, and greens - nest on its beaches or forage in its waters.

-Hawksbill: El Salvador is an important area for the critically endangered Eastern Pacific hawksbill.
-They nest here between the months of May and October.
+Hawksbill: Jiquilisco Bay is an important area for the critically endangered Eastern Pacific hawksbill, who nest from May to October.

-Green: This country is an important foraging area for green sea turtles.
-They also nest in small numbers here on a handful of beaches between June and December.
+Green: These turtles forage in Jiquilisco Bay and also nest in small numbers here on a handful of beaches between June and December.

 Learn more about sea turtles in El Salvador: